ebergstedt/AutomaticWindowsFileManager/README.md

 ## Move

-**Move** will remove a files from the Source folder and put them in the Target folder.
+**Move** will remove files from the Source folder and put them in the Target folder.

 | Name                             | Type   | Required | Description                                                                      |
 |----------------------------------|--------|----------|----------------------------------------------------------------------------------|